spring-jdbc-crud/simplejdbcmapper/README.md

 ```
 There is no requirement that you have to use the underlying JdbcClient/JdbcTemplate for your custom queries.
 You can create your own JdbcClient/JdbcTemplate and use it.

-## BLOB CLOB mapping
+## Large Object mapping

-BLOB database columns should be mapped to java type byte[].
+Binary large object database columns should be mapped to java type byte[].
 No other type is supported.

-CLOB/NCLOB database columns should be mapped to java types String (CharSequence).
-No other type is supported.
+Character large object database columns should be mapped to java types String or other CharSequence or char[].
+No other types are supported.

+If there is a need to use InputStream/Reader you will have to use JdbcTemplate directly for that use case.

 ## Logging